AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 Edge Delivery Services are part of Adobe Experience Manager and as such Edge Delivery Services and AEM sites can co-exist on the same domain, which is a common use case for larger websites.
 Additionally, content from Edge Delivery Services can easily be consumed by your AEM Sites pages and vice-versa.

-Please see the [Developer Getting Started Guide for AEM Authoring with Edge Delivery Services](/help/edge/edge-dev-getting-started.md) to learn how to start your own project to author with AEM and Edge Delivery Services.
+Please see the [Developer Getting Started Guide for AEM Authoring with Edge Delivery Services](/help/edge/aem-authoring/edge-dev-getting-started.md) to learn how to start your own project to author with AEM and Edge Delivery Services.

 You can also use Edge Delivery Services with [Adobe Target,](https://www.aem.live/developer/target-integration) [Real User Monitoring (RUM)](https://www.aem.live/developer/rum) to diagnose usage and performance of your sites, and [Launch.](https://experienceleague.adobe.com/en/docs/experience-platform/tags/home)

 ## Getting Started with Edge Delivery Services {#getting-started}

-It is easy to get started using Edge Delivery Services.
-Get started by following the [Getting Started - Developer Tutorial.](https://www.aem.live/developer/tutorial)
+It is easy to get started using Edge Delivery Services by following the [Getting Started - Developer Tutorial.](https://www.aem.live/developer/tutorial)

 ## Getting Help from Adobe {#getting-help}